integreat-io/map-transform/README.md

 - `target`: The target object at the current point.
 When setting on a path, the setting will happen on this target.

+### Defining transformations with JSON

+The definition format of MapTransform is well suited for JSON, which may be useful when storing the definitions in a database or transferring it over http or whatever the need would be.

+Most of the operations has operation object equivalents, allowing the operations to be expressed as JSON-friendly objects.
+With a set of commonly shared transformers passed to `mapTransform()` on the `options` object, storing and sharing definitions over JSON is quite trivial.
+This is how we use MapTransform in [Integreat](https://github.com/integreat-io/integreat#readme), which it was initially written for.

+There's probably only one real challenge in turning a transformation defition into JSON: `undefined`.
+JSON have no way of specifying `undefined` other than omiting properties that would have had `undefined` as a value.
+So when we e.g. needs to specify that a value should be mapped to `undefined`, or we would like to specifically set a value to `undefined` with `{ $value: undefined }`, JSON has in itself no real solution.

+The "hack" we have chosen for MapTransform is to use the value `'**undefined**'`, as we think it's unlikely that anyone will use that value for any other reason.
+(We should probably make it configurable, just in case.)
+The operations and transformers where it is important to specify `undefined` also supports this keyword, and you'll find it in the documentation where it's relevant.

+Another value that is often used in transformations and is not natively supported in JSON, is the Date object.
+A convention is to specify dates in the ISO8601 format ("2023-03-07T07:03:17Z") or as a UNIX timestamp, and use a transformer to turn it into an actual Date object.

 ## Running the tests

 The tests can be run with `npm test`.